 The Leadership Council’s specific responsibilities include:

 The Justice for Girls: Leadership Council’s work culminated in the opening of the Delores Barr Weaver Policy Center.
-Today, the Leadership Council serves as an advisory council to the Policy Center and VOICES for Florida Girls.
+Today, the Leadership Council serves as an advisory council to the Policy Center.

-The Policy Center offers a variety of services for girls and young women in the community, including:
+In addition to research, advocacy and training, the Policy Center also offers programming for girls and young women in the community, including:

 Visit “Get Involved” for more information about the multiple ways to further the Policy Center’s mission.